dprietob/hoster/README.md

 ## Installation

+Obviously, in order to use Hoster, it's necessary have installed Apache Server and PHP in your computer.

-For Windows, Hoster uses `httpd -k restart` to restart Apache Server.
+In Windows systems, Hoster uses `httpd -k restart` to restart Apache Server.
 If this command fails, Hoster runs `httpd -k install` which register Apache as a Service in the system.
 This can be avoided if `httpd.exe` is added to `PATH` being accessible through console globally.

+For Linux systems, Hoster uses `service apache2 status` and `service apache2 restart` commands to manage Apache Server, so they need to be accessible through terminal.

+To compile, it's necessary add `lib/flatlaf-1.3.jar` as library in your IDE or code editor and configure `Java 1.8` as minimum JDK.

 ## Usage